mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 ---

 1. First compile a mongoDB extension using PECL.
-We have a How-To guide on how to compile your own [mongoDB extension](http://documentation.mamp.info/en/MAMP-PRO-Mac/How-Tos/General/PECL/).
+We have a How-To guide on how to compile your own [mongoDB extension](http://documentation.mamp.info/en/MAMP-PRO-Mac/How-Tos/General/PECL/){:target="_blank"}.

-1. Download the [MySQL 5.7 Mac OS X 10.12 (x86, 64-bit), DMG Archive](https://dev.mysql.com/downloads/mysql/5.7.html), or latest MongoDB release.
+2. Download the [MongoDB Community Edition](https://www.mongodb.com/download-center#community){:target="_blank"}.

+3. Install MongoDB.

+4. Download Composer.

+5.